quarter-on-causality/quarter-on-causality.github.io/_pages/home_analysis.md

           </div>
           <div id="yl-bio" class="panel-collapse collapse in"><div class="panel-body">
             <p class="speaker-bio">
-            Yingzhen Li is an Assistant Professor at the Department of Computing at Imperial College London.
+            Yingzhen Li is an assistant professor at the Department of Computing at Imperial College London.
 She is interested in building reliable machine learning systems which can generalize to unseen environments.
 She approaches this goal by using probabilistic modeling and representation learning, some of her research topics include: (deep) probabilistic graphical model design, fast and accurate (Bayesian) inference/computation techniques, uncertainty quantification for computation and downstream tasks, and robust and adaptive machine learning systems.
             </p>
           </div></div>
         </div>